jaepark23/schrodinger/README.md

 ## What is Schrodinger
 - Schrodinger is a neural network that is built to predict NBA games
 ## How does it work
+- Schrodinger is trained on 150+ features from histrocial NBA data ranging from 2002-2023
-- Schrodinger finds an NBA game matchup and retrieves each team's statistics/features from the current season, and uses that to predict the outcome of the game
+- Schrodinger finds a matchup, retrieves each team's statistics, and uses that to train/predict the outcome of the game
-- Schrodinger is trained on historical NBA data from 2002-2023
-## Features
-- Schrodinger uses 150+ statistics, ranging from basic to advanced stats, to custom engineered features accounting for injuries and recent team success
 ## Tools used
 - Python
 - NBA API